oslabs-beta/Lighthouse/README.md

 ## How It Works

   Lighthouse helps you see metrics that matter by utilizing a predefined set of GraphQL parameters to query a Prometheus server, allowing Kafka cluster usage data to directly render in a minimal graphical interface.
-With the goal of capitalizing on Kafka's on-demand consumer threading, which gives immediate access to the producer threads, Lighthouse's goal is to provide the developer with immediate, on-time metrics to allow for on-time system analysis and predictions.
+With the goal of capitalizing on Kafka's on-demand consumer threading, which gives immediate access to the producer threads, Lighthouse's goal is to provide the developer with on-time metrics to allow for immediate system analysis.

 <p align="center">
 <img src="https://github.com/oslabs-beta/Lighthouse/blob/main/GithubImages/lighthouse-demo.gif"/>